rbofa/pop.window.service.navigation.notification/README.md

 Skinners (PostPlayMode):

-  - There is a script-nextup-notification-PostPlayInfo.xml located in default/1080i/ simply copy this to your skin folder and adjust it how you like it.
+  - There is a script-navigation-nextupnotification-PostPlayInfo.xml located in default/1080i/ simply copy this to your skin folder and adjust it how you like it.

-      - script-nextup-notification-PostPlayInfo.xml
+      - script-navigation-nextup-notification-PostPlayInfo.xml
          - 101 - Previous Episode Button
          - 102 - Next Episode Button
          - 400 - Next Up List